 Get This Card If...

-We think the best way to get a Chase Freedom Unlimited is to "product change" from another Chase card a year after getting a sign up bonus.
+We think the best way to get a Chase Freedom Unlimited is to "product change" from another Chase card a year after getting a signup bonus on the original card.
 The Freedom Unlimited is commonly offered to Chase Sapphire Preferred or Reserve cardholders who no longer want to pay an annual fee.
 That's how we got ours.
 Basically, if you or a partner already has one of the Sapphire cards, apply for another (and get the signup bonus) and either product change the one you have now into a Freedom Unlimited or wait a year and change the new one into a Freedom Unlimited.

 It's important to remember though that you only get good value from your Freedom Unlimited by having a Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business Preferred as well.
 Someone in your household needs one of these cards, or you need to be confident you can get one in the future before using your points.